 - 1. Safety: Mitigating and slowing the growth of COVID in the context of returning to our ministry.
 Understanding that there is an inherent risk to being in session on campus while in a pandemic, we also understand that we are part of a societal decision that accepts balancing COVID-19 risk against the need to maintain a semblance of normalcy for our children and their development. - a.
 Cohorts: In the spirit of "reducing the denominator," Students are organized into discrete cohorts to minimize the spread of COVID-19 between groups. - b.
 Hygiene: Within cohorts, we will emphasize strong, hygienic practice. - c.
-Distance options: If a student or their family member is in a higher-risk group, we will give them the option of continuing independent, remote learning. - 2.
+Distance options: If any family so desires, we will give them the option of continuing independent, remote learning, with the understanding that we will work together to minimize change and disruption for students. - 2.
 Presence: Keeping school open daily.
-We do not want to burden parents with challenging schedules that prevent them from working a full workday - we want our students at school in their cohort for the full day. - 3.
+We do not want to burden parents with challenging schedules that prevent them from working a full workday we want our students at school in their cohort for the full day. - 3.
 Growth: Despite limitations, we want our children to continue their academic progress at grade level in their faith and all core academic standards.

+We are proud of our success in offering on-campus instruction, but the renewed spread of Covid-19 in recent months reminds us of our need to be vigilant.
+Even after receiving waivers in multiple counties, our policy remains that it is a privilege to access on-campus instruction; in going beyond distance learning, we must all work together to mitigate the risk of Covid-19.
 We have tailored this document specifically for our school environments and populations and will continue updating it with the best data and practices in mind.
 The school principal will share any updated documents on the school website and through the school information system.